Falling trend persists on cotton market

-The Spot Rate Committee of the Karachi Cotton Association decreased the spot rate by Rs 2,00 per maund and closed it at Rs 16,800 per maund.
-Polyester Fiber was available at Rs 370 kg.
+The Spot Rate Committee of the Karachi Cotton Association decreased the spot rate by Rs 4,00 per maund and closed it at Rs 16,000 per maund.
+Polyester Fiber was available at Rs 360 per kg.

 Copyright Business Recorder, 2023